atkaper/k8s-network-test-daemonset/README.md

 poll all daemonset pods for this data.
 This way you can create a graph or counter on your dashboard with the network health.
 Note: this graph/counter is on our TODO list, so there's no example here.
 You should probably create an expression to calculate the number of kube-dns instances + 1, and the number of nodes and masters (compute to power of 2), and subtract the dns/node-OK counters from that to get to zero errors on your dashboard.
+For now we use a query which adds all error counts:
+"sum(networktest_total_error_count)".
+Disadvantage of this; if a test pod is down, it does not report error's itself.
+Of course all other test pods will mark it as error, so it shows up anyway as non-zero errors ;-)

 ## Build using: